rio de janeiro Christ the Redeemer

 Location

 Corcovado Mountain is situated in the Tijuca Forest National Park, one of the few tropical rainforests in the world located inside a metropolis, Rio de Janeiro.
 It is just a little over 2,329 feet or 710 meters in height.
-Furthermore, it offers a breathtaking view from the top of the city and also of the famous landmarks—Mount Sugarloaf, Copacabana Beach, and the Maracanã Stadium.
+Furthermore, it offers a breathtaking view from the top of the city, as well as of the famous landmarks—Mount Sugarloaf, Copacabana Beach, and the Maracanã Stadium.

 Access: Tourists riding the Corcovado Rack Railway can reach the statue in just 20 minutes due to the scenic Tijuca Forest.
 They can also get it by road, although doing so requires navigating through a couple of hairpin turns.
 Urban trails can also be utilized if one prefers an individual trek to the summit.